 International students on Neumann’s campus will not get "lost in the crowd."
 Our University’s manageable size and welcoming, supportive faculty and staff make all students feel at home very quickly.
 Current international students mention that they are particularly grateful for the hospitality of the Franciscan Sisters in our community.

 The intimate size of our campus means that you will receive the individual attention you need to achieve your academic and personal goals.
 From campus ministry to student activities and from counseling services to tutoring assistance, we offer the services you need to thrive in your new campus environment.

 The Office of International Studies Education was created to assist international students with questions regarding government regulations, social and academic adjustment, personal matters and other concerns.
 From your personal pick-up at the Philadelphia airport to a personal academic advisor: W

 Neumann University is located in Aston, Pennsylvania, a quiet and safe residential neighborhood, 30 minutes from Philadelphia.
-On-campus housing in secure student dormitories is an option, if reserved well in advance
+On-campus housing that are in secure student dormitories is an option if reserved well in advance.

 Philadelphia is the 5th largest city in the United States and is conveniently located between New York City and Washington DC, both of which are approximately a two-hour direct train ride away.
 Philadelphia is home to over 50 colleges and universities that are a great social and personal support network for international students.

 The Philadelphia International Airport is only 20 minutes from the campus.